 In New York City, many servers, bartenders, and hospitality workers rely on tips for the majority of their income.
 This is due to the tip credit system that New York uses to meet minimum wage obligations.
-However, some employees do not get to keep all portions of their tips as they must enter it into a tip pool to be split and shared amongst other employees; this is where tip theft and tip issues can occur.
+However, some employees do not get to keep all portions of their tips as they must enter them into a tip pool to be split and shared amongst other employees; this is where tip theft and tip issues can occur.

 When done correctly, tip pools are fine.
 However, employers can take advantage of workers, taking unfair tip credits, failing to notify employees of the tip pooling policies, or even failing to share tips as legally mandated.

 As a worker in New York, it is important to know that all of these issues constitute wage and tip theft and are very serious.
 You have rights.
 Let Brown Kwon & Lam, LLP seek justice on your behalf.